MikeDigitize/Did-You-Just-Unfollow-Me/README.md

 # Did You Just Unfollow Me?!
-A standalone Twitter app that keeps track of which of your (or any other user's) Twitter friends follow you back and which of your followers you aren't friends with, giving you the option to <strong>unfollow</strong> any friends who don't follow you back, and <strong>follow</strong> any followers that you aren't currently following.
+A standalone Twitter app that keeps track of which of your Twitter friends follow you back and which of your followers you aren't friends with, giving you the option to <strong>unfollow</strong> any friends who don't follow you back, and <strong>follow</strong> any followers that you aren't currently following.
 Clear as mud?
 Thought so.

 ![Login](http://mikedigitize.com/img/djjufm/dyjufm1.jpg "Login")